 Price: Spa day packages with treatments start from £75pp

-Anything new to know: A new menu of treatments has been tailored to reflect the current circumstances
+Anything new to know: A new menu of post-lockdown treatments are now available

 Jane says: If you’re looking for a restorative spa experience with the benefits of sea air and ocean views, I’d recommend St Brides in Wales.

 One of the highlights is the infinity pool which looks right out onto the sea and the Pembrokeshire Coast National Park.

 The views from the spa, hotel and restaurant are stunning and give a real sense of space.
 There is also a great couples treatment room where you can enjoy a dual massage with the sound of the sea in the background.

 Book and find more information on St Brides Spa Hotel at stbridesspahotel.com

 Aqua Sana Spa, Longleat Forest, Wiltshire